rikonaka/pistol-rs/README.md

 The library must be run as root (Linux) or administrator (Windows), other systems are not supported, and the `nightly` version of rust is recommended.

+I had no Apple products to debug, so MacOS is not supported, if someone could do this job on their Mac.

 Cause the pull request to fix a bug I submitted to the upstream `libpnet` has not yet been merged into the mainline, so this library cannot be used as `crate` yet, but you can add this library through git.

 ```toml